Image

 • Emotional Abuse: Acts that result in emotional harm or distress to the child by an individual responsible for their care.

-• Sexual Abuse: Any sexual activity or exploitation of a child by a caregiver or custodian.
+• Sexual Abuse: Any sexual exploitation or inappropriate contact directed toward a child by a caregiver or individual in a position of trust.

 Neglect refers to the inability or failure to meet a child’s essential needs, which are crucial to their physical and mental well-being.
 Examples include: